 “We love you, Gaby … an’ despite wot you think, you’ve got some real friends here.
 C’mon ... let’s go downstairs.
 They’re waiting.”

 Gaby closed her eyes and sat in silence, breathing deeply, for a few moments before slowly standing up.
-When she did, Jules and her mum also got up from the floor, while she reached out and offered her hand to help Ally to her feet.
+When she did, Jules and her mum also got up from the floor.
+After Gaby rose to her feet, she reached out and offered her hand to help Ally up.

 “Ready?”
 Gaby whispered as she embraced both Jules and her mum in a hug.

-Hushed conversations in the lounge ceased as the kids caught sight of the four girls coming down the staircase.
+Hushed conversations in the lounge ceased as the kids caught sight of the four girls slowly coming down the staircase.
 As she stepped off the bottom step, Gaby quickly scanned the lounge and it was apparent from the guilty way they all looked back, the speculation had started.
-A slight smile mentally materialized when she also noticed that a physical gap had appeared between where Maddy and Em were sitting and the other kids, suggesting some level of disapproval by their peers.
+A slight smile mentally materialized when she also noticed that a physical gap had appeared between where Maddy and Em were sitting and the other kids, suggesting isolation of the two had begun.

 As soon as she entered the room, Gaby went and stood in the middle of the floor with Jules standing behind her.
-Jenny stayed by the wall in the hall and stood in front of Dave, allowing him to put his hands on her shoulders and pull her into him.
-Ally grabbed Gaby’s hand as she started to walk past her.
+Jenny stayed over by the wall in the hall in front of Dave, allowing him to put his hands on her shoulders and pull her into him.
+Ally reached for Gaby’s hand as she walked past her.

 “We’re here for ya!”
 Ally whispered before heading over to take a seat on the floor, between Bernie and Helen.

 “I’m right here, sis … just take a deep breath … ‘member … you’ve done nothing wrong!”
-Jules whispered into her sister’s ear, while her hands gently rested on her sister’s shoulders.
+Jules whispered into her sister’s ear, while her hands gently rested on Gaby’s shoulders.

 Through damp eyes, Gaby looked around the room as she took a deep breath and began to clearly speak in a soft voice.

-She began telling the kids everything, starting with how ‘Gaby’ came to life with Maddy’s help and how the relationship between the two had evolved, both as Drew and as Gaby.
+She began relating an unedited version of Gaby’s early life and Maddy’s role in bringing her to life, as well as their developing relationship, both as Drew and as Gaby.
 The kids were surprised to learn that Drew was routinely seen as a girl outside of Warsop College, even when he wasn’t trying to appear as Gaby.

 “Mad … you knew long ago … didn’t you?
 You’d have to have seen the physical changes … I know I did.
 I tried to kid myself that they weren’t anything to worry about …but … why didn’t you say anything to me … or to anybody?
 Gaby quietly wondered while looking directly at her.

-Gaby continued her story with the American’s visit to Warsop, her involvement with the Sherwood Foresters, the nature of the medical testing Drew underwent and the emergence of ‘Gaby’ as a result of those tests.
+Gaby continued her story with the American’s visit to Warsop, her involvement with the Sherwood Foresters, the medical testing Drew underwent because of the black-outs and the emergence of Gaby as a result of those tests.